-Stolons are slender stem-branches running horizontally away from the main plant, either above or below ground.
-In the picture at the right you see two plants of Nut Grass, Cyperus esculentus.
+As seen above, stolons are slender stem-branches running horizontally away from the main plant, either above or below ground.
+At the right in the picture you see two plants of Nut Grass, Cyperus esculentus.
 It's not a grass at all, but rather a member of the Sedge Family, but that's a different story.
 Anyway, I just dug these two connected Nut Grasses from my garden and they tell a story.

 The larger plant at the left in the picture (it's about 8 inches tall) is the "mother plant."
 It has issued a stolon that has grown about six inches through the soil, then the stolon budded and from the new bud arose the smaller, younger plant at the right in the picture.
 Note that some of the stolons end in roundish, potato-like tubers.
 There's more about tubers below.